knative-extensions/backstage-plugins/backstage/plugins/knative-event-mesh-backend/README.md

 #}
 ```

-If these sanity checks work, you can use the token in the `app-config.yaml` file as the value
+If these quick checks work, you can use the token in the `app-config.yaml` file as the value
 of `KNATIVE_EVENT_MESH_TOKEN`.

 ### Legacy Backend Installation